ARM9/mips-syntax-vim/README.md

-Syntax highlighting for gas mips assembly, for the vim text editor.
+Gnu as mips syntax highlighting for the vim text editor.

 ### Installing
 Copy /syntax into ~/.vim